 @cypher directive annotated field.
 Here we use a fulltext index to perform a fuzzy text match for searching for movies:

 This approach can be used to define custom logic for Mutation fields as well.
-See the guide for custom logic for further examples of the
+See the documentation for more examples.

 Implementing Custom Resolvers

 Resolvers are functions that define how to actually fetch the data from the data layer.
-Because neo4j-graphql.js autogenerates CRUD resolvers for queries and mutations, you don't need to implement resolvers yourself, however if you have some custom code beyond which can be defined using an
+Because the Neo4j GraphQL Library autogenerates CRUD resolvers for queries and mutations, you don't need to implement resolvers yourself, however if you have some custom code beyond which can be defined using an

 @cypher directive, you can implement your own resolvers and pass those along.
 Here's a simple example defining a field resolver for